Bruno-Lima/Bruno-Lima.github.io/experience.md

 ### Professional Experience

+* March 2014 - ... <br/>
+[FEUP](http://www.fe.up.pt/) Research in  [AAL4ALL](http://www.aal4all.org) project - Definition of a testing and certification methodology for the AAL4ALL products and services.

 * September 2013 - ... <br/>
 [INESC TEC](http://www.inescporto.pt/) Research in  [AAL4ALL](http://www.aal4all.org) project - Definition of a testing and certification methodology for the AAL4ALL products and services.